angrysharkstudio/Unity-Python-Build-Automation/README.md

 ### WebGL Builds
 - Requires significant memory (8GB+ recommended)
 - Build times are longer than other platforms
-- Creates a folder instead of single file
+- Creates a folder instead of a single file

 ## Troubleshooting

 ### Unity Path Not Found
-- Check `.env` file exists and contains correct path
+- Check `.env` file exists and contains a correct path
 - Verify Unity installation location in Unity Hub
-- Path must point to Unity executable, not just installation folder
+- Path must point to Unity executable, not just the installation folder

 ### Build Fails Silently
 Check log files in `BuildAutomation/`: